IT-GECBH/2020/about.md

 ---
 For notes and ppts, check out the [Resources] page.

-Follow the posts on the [Home] page for new updates !
+Follow the posts on the [Home] page for new updates!

 [Home]: /
 [Resources]: /resources/